cms-dev/cms/README.md

 There are also other services for testing, importing and exporting contests.

-Each of the core service is designed to be able to be killed and reactivated in a way that keeps the consistence of data.
+Each of the core services is designed to be able to be killed and reactivated in a way that keeps the consistency of data.

 Recommended setup